Amazon Echo (2nd-gen) full review

 Google Home, by comparison, has a 2in driver and twin 2in passive radiators.
 It's reasonably powerful and offers good audio quality for what it is, but is best placed as a kitchen radio.

 Both devices tie into music-subscription services - Google Home supports Google Play Music and Spotify (including the free version) and Deezer (if you subscribe), while Echo does Amazon Music and Spotify.
 And you can stream live radio via TuneIn.

-Google Home additionally supports multiroom audio, which is a great way to fill your home with audio when you have more than one device.
+Multiroom audio, available on each, offers a great way to fill your home with audio when you have more than one device.

 What can Google Home and Amazon Echo do?

 Google Home and Amazon Echo do much the same thing in terms of answering your questions, controlling your smart home tech and streaming audio.
 But the Google Assistant is the much smarter of the two, allowing more natural conversation threads and understanding most questions you might want to ask it.
 By comparison Echo's Alexa will often tell you it doesn't know that one.